When classical predictors fail: an exact network outflowpredictor for heterogeneous multi-agent systems with communication delays: Introduction

-Distributed cooperative control of multi-agent systems (MASs) has attracted significant research attention over the past decades, driven by diverse applications such as unmanned aerial vehicles (UAVs) formation control \cite{zhang2022distributed}, networked robotic systems \cite{wang2018fixed} and smart grids \cite{cai2015distributed}.
-The fundamental objective is to ensure that the group as whole reaches an agreement on certain quantities of interests through a distributed protocol relying solely on locally exchanged information over a communication network---commonly referred to as consensus or synchronization.
-Early studies often treated these two notions as distinct problems: consensus research primarily addressed communication constraints while placing less emphasis on the individual agent dynamics, whereas synchronization research focused more on the intrinsic dynamics of the agents, which could exhibit oscillatory or even chaotic behavior (see \cite{scardovi2009synchronization, wieland2011internal} and references therein).
-As research has progressed, focusing solely on one of the two aspects has become increasingly inadequate for addressing today’s complex practical scenarios, and the boundary between consensus and synchronization has grown progressively blurred.
+\textbf{Synchronization versus consensus.} Distributed cooperative control of multi-agent systems (MASs) has attracted significant research attention over the past decades, driven by diverse applications such as unmanned aerial vehicles (UAVs) formation control \cite{zhang2022distributed}, networked robotic systems \cite{wang2018fixed} and smart grids \cite{cai2015distributed}.
+The fundamental objective is to ensure that the group as whole reaches an agreement on certain quantities of interests through a distributed protocol relying solely on locally exchanged information over a communication network--commonly referred to as consensus or synchronization.
+There is a subtle difference between these two notions (see \cite{scardovi2009synchronization, wieland2011internal,FB-LNS} and references therein).
+Roughly speaking, consensus primarily concerns how communication constraints and graph connectivity affect the convergence of multiple agents to a common value, often under relatively simple individual dynamics.
+In contrast, synchronization is more concerned with coordinating systems with nontrivial intrinsic dynamics, and seeks to ensure that all agents asymptotically evolve along a common trajectory through the exchange of relative information.
 Nowadays, numerous distributed control algorithms have been developed to achieve consensus or synchronization under a variety of communication topologies, system dynamics, and performance requirements.
-Generally, these systems can be classified into two categories: homogeneous and heterogeneous MASs.
+In the following, we discuss the synchronization problem that is the focus of the present work.